-The CMPC® exam is 115 multiple choice items.
+The CMPC exam is 115 multiple choice items.
 Candidates have 90 minutes to complete the exam.
-An initial job task analysis (JTA) identified and weighted six Task Domains (listed below) and component tasks that provided the foundation for the exam.
-A subsequent revision to the JTA retained the original six weighted Task Domains (and tasks) and resulted in revised Test Specifications that include 15 Knowledge Groups weighted within each domain.
-Topics covered by the exam are listed below:
+An initial job analysis (JA) identified and weighted six Task Domains (listed below) and component tasks that provided the foundation for the exam.
+A subsequent revision to the JA retained the original six Task

 &lt;sup>4 As with virtually all standardized tests (e.g., ACT, SAT, GRE, and other certification exams), it is best practice to include a small number of trial items on which psychometric data are obtained to improve future versions of the exam.
-Accordingly, 15 items on the CMPC® Certification Exam are trial items and do not count toward the score earned on the exam.
+Accordingly, 15 items on the CMPC Certification Exam are trial items and do not count toward the score earned on the exam.